Divers from the US Navy have begun searching for 10 sailors still missing after their destroyer collided with a tanker near Singapore.

 China claims almost all of the South China Sea, including reefs and islands also claimed by other nations.

 Meanwhile, US Senator John McCain tweeted that he and his wife were praying for the sailors.
+The vessel was named after his father and grandfather, both admirals in the Navy.

 "I agree with Admiral Richardson that more forceful action is urgently needed to identify and correct the causes of the recent ship collisions," he added.